ezeikel/redact-that/README.md

 3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Project Structure

+This is a Turborepo monorepo containing:

+- `apps/web/` - The main Next.js application
+- `packages/` - Shared packages (if any)

+The development commands are managed by Turborepo and can be run from the root directory.

 ## How it Works

 1. **Image Upload**: Users can drag & drop or browse for PNG/JPG images